Your glasses say a lot about you.

 So if one of your eyes is weaker than the other, it won’t get the benefit of the magnification.

-For short reading sessions, mis-matched lens powers isn’t a big deal.
-But if you’re a real book-worm, this can get a little taxing on the weaker eye, poor thing.
+For short reading sessions, mis-matched lens power doesn't feel a big deal.
+But if you’re a real book-worm, this can tire out the weaker eyes and leave you feeling strained.

 To solve this, a pair of bespoke lenses will make all the difference…